wendell633/Wcrts/content/contact.md

 layout: 'Contact '

 ---
 Contact us today to discuss any of your  IT related issues

 We will have your solution fixed

 You can fill out this form, or send an e-mail directly

+E-mail:

-At: wendell_louis@live.ca
+wendell_louis@live.ca